Cray-HPE/uan-product-stream/docs/operations/index.md

    `cray-product-catalog` Kubernetes ConfigMap in the `clone_url` key.
 Replace the hostname with `api-gw-service-nmm.local` when cloning the repository.

+   This clone can be done from a master node or a worker node.
+Do not attempt from the PIT node as it may not have the proper SSL certification..

    ```bash
    ncn-m001:~/ $ git clone https://api-gw-service-nmn.local/vcs/cray/uan-config-management.git
    # [... output removed ...]